Ravleen-Singh-Virdi/Squirrel_Tracker/README.md

 ### Contributors:
 * Ravleen Singh Virdi & Aasma John
-Columbai University Graduates with a master's degree in Business Analytics
+* Columbia University Graduates with a master's degree in Business Analytics

 ### Link to the server (currently inactive!)